Epitome87/Modern-React-Bootcamp-Journey/README.md

 ## Section 25 - The Massive Color Project Part 2

+### `Originally Started: 11/05/2021`

+### Intro to Material UI & Adding Select

+Material-UI

+- Very popular library with pre-based React components that you can customize
+- React components that implement Google's Material Design (a set of design standards by Google)

+Easy Installation
+`npm install --save @material-ui/core`

+**UPDATE**
+As of September 15th, 2021, Material-UI is now MUI!

+- Material-UI: The organization is now called **MUI**
+- Material-UI: The set of foundational MIT React components is now called **MUI Core**
+- Material-UI X: The set of advanced React components is now called **MUI X**

+**We now install MUI Core via npm with**
+`npm install @mui/material @emotion/react @emotion/styled`

+Or if you want to use styled-components as a styling engine:
+`npm install @mui/material @mui/styled-engine-sc styled-components`

+(However, NPMJS.com says we install thusly: `npm install @material-ui/core`)

+Currently, we want to use MUI Core's "Select" component, which can be referenced here: https://mui.com/components/selects/

+One downside with Material UI is you sometimes have to import a lot of small pieces to work with one of the larger pieces.

 ## Section 26 - JSS and withStyles (Color App)

 ## Section 27 - The Massive Color Project Part 3